conma293/CRTP/#Commands Ref.md

 # Resource-Based Constrained Delegation
 In Resource-Based Constrained Delegation (RBCD) it is the backend service which sets the delegation parameters for the frontend service in the form of a SID in its _msDS-AllowedToActOnBehalfOfOtherIdentity_ property.

-For this we need GenericWrite privileges on a server configured with RBCD, we can then update the _msDS-AllowedToActOnBehalfOfOtherIdentity_ property to that of a Computer SID we control.
+For this we need write privileges on a server configured with RBCD, we can then update the _msDS-AllowedToActOnBehalfOfOtherIdentity_ property to that of a SID for a Computer object with an SPN that we control.

-For this we can simply create a new machine account, identify the corresponding SID, set that in the RBCD Server's _msDS-AllowedToActOnBehalfOfOtherIdentity_ property, and then run ```Rubeus s4u``` as we did for constrained delegation -
+For this we can simply create a new machine account, identify the corresponding SID, set that in the RBCD Server's _msDS-AllowedToActOnBehalfOfOtherIdentity_ property, and then run ```Rubeus s4u``` as we did for constrained delegation.

-**Note:** The most important thing to understand here is unlike constrained/unconstrained delegation, we dont need access to the machine.
+**Note:** The most important thing to understand here is unlike unconstrained/constrained delegation, we dont need access to the machine.
 All we need is write access to an appropriate ACL ("Owner" "WriteProperty" "GenericWrite") of ANY computer object.
 We can then set the _msDS-AllowedToActOnBehalfOfOtherIdentity_ property to a SID that we control (any domain account account that has an SPN i.e., a machine account we can create).

 Therefore if we have ```"Owner"``` ```"WriteProperty"``` or ```"GenericWrite"``` permissions to ANY computer object within an environment, we can attain localadmin on that machine by way of RBCD.